Tipplynne/Annolyser/README.txt

 Note: There are carefully designed example files fastaex.fasta and gffex.gff included in the MenuGuy folder, that are examples of the input file formats that are supported by this program, and have taken into account and present the subtle problems of the Explore and Create Annotations sections (eg, formatting of Sequences around START and STOP features).

 Acknowledgements:
 Many thanks to Gustavo Salazar, who debugged the some of the code in the fileloaders.
-He also generally made me write this program, whether I wanted to or not.